Doofus-Mc-Goofus/Freestyle/README.md

 # Freestyle
 A weird YouTube Myspace Fediverse hybrid thing I'm working on.
 I'll add the code once the site launches publicly (or if I give up and dump it here for someone else to finish (significantly more likely))

-Since the code won't be here for a while, I though I'd give a progress report in the mean time to hold y'all over.
+Since the code won't be here for a while, I though I'd give a progress report in the mean time to hold all none of you over.

 |Feature|Status|
 |-|-|